anonymous123-code/quilt-bisect/README.md

 - [Handle crashes](#handling-crashes)
 - (TODO) Check for log messages using regexes (if possible)
 - Rely on user input

-(TODO) it will also automatically join worlds or servers

 ### Selecting the next mod set to test
 Bisect works using an extended version of binary search: